MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 - (a) two agents, each with a single shift, or
 - (b) a single agent with two or fewer shifts

 can be used with synchronous calls.
+For synchronous calls, there is also a maximum of twenty (20) itinerary items.

 If more than two shifts or agents need to be scheduled, an asynchronous request must be used.
 With asynchronous requests, a total of fifteen of fewer shifts are allowed, and up to one hundred itinerary items may be scheduled.